The ROOT mathematical libraries consist of the following components:

 double Derivative(const double *, int icoord)for the partial derivatives.

-- From an object implementing any member function like
+- From an object implementing any member function such as

-Foo::XXX(const double *)for the function evaluation and any member function like
+Foo::XXX(const double *)for the function evaluation and any member function such as

 Foo::XXX(const double *, int icoord)for the partial derivatives.